Berezhany: History

-In 1675 the town was again sacked and pillaged by the forces of the Ottoman Empire.
-However, Mikołaj Hieronim Sieniawski financed the reconstruction of the town.
-Among the buildings rebuilt were the Bernardine church and a Uniate church in the suburb of Polska Adamówka (paradoxically being primarily inhabited by Ukrainians and not Poles as the name suggests).
-Because of its relative safety the town grew and by the end of the 17th century there were nearly 8,000 inhabitants there.
+In 1703, Brzeżany was the place of a meeting between Tamás Esze, leader of an anti-Habsburg uprising in Hungary, and Francis II Rákóczi and Miklós Bercsényi, Hungarian conspirators who fled Austrian persecution to Poland.
+In the town, Rákóczi and Bercsényi signed a proclamation, which called on Hungarians to fight for independence, and then they both joined the uprising in Hungary.

 After the death of Adam Mikołaj Sieniawski, the last of his kin, the town was inherited by August Aleksander Czartoryski through Sieniawski's daughter Maria Zofia.
 Czartoryski, a notable magnate, created a large artificial lake in the town's proximity in the early 18th century.
 Along the bank of that lake, the suburbs of Siółko and Kastelówka were built.
 After the First Partition of Poland of 1772 the town was annexed by Austria, who attached it to the region of Galicia.
 After 1867 the town became part of the Austro-Hungarian Empire and continued to flourish as it was outside of the region of fortifications, inside which construction of new houses was severely limited.
 A grammar school was founded there in 1805, and had many notable alumni.
 Among them were Włodzimierz Bednarski, Franz Kokovsky, Bohdan Lepkyi, Rudolf Moch, Kornel Ujejski, Ruslan Shashkevych, and the future Marshal of Poland Edward Rydz-Śmigły.
 The town was connected by rail to Tarnopol (modern Ternopil, Ukraine) in 1894 and in 1900 it had a population of 10,610.

-Although the city remained quite populous, with time it lost much of its importance as a trade centre and became populated primarily by Jews as a typical shtetl.
+Although the city remained quite populous, with time it lost much of its importance as a trade centre.
 Also, the castle fell into neglect as the successors of the Sieniawski family, the Czartoryski and Lubomirski families, were owners of many more castles and had no interest in this one in particular.
 During World War I the town was briefly occupied by Russia, but was soon recaptured by Austria-Hungary.
 The castle was partially pillaged by Austro-Hungarian soldiers who were stationed there during the war while some of the works of art were evacuated from the palaces of Puławy, Łańcut and Wilanów.
 At the end of the war the town was part of the short-lived West Ukrainian People's Republic, but in 1919 was awarded to the renascent Poland by the Conference of Ambassadors of the League of Nations, following the short Polish-Ukrainian War.
 During the Polish-Bolshevik War it was briefly occupied by the Red Army, but was soon recaptured by the Polish Army after the Battle of Warsaw.
 However, some of the most precious sculptures and paintings from the castle and local churches, evacuated to Kraków, were never returned and instead survived the war in the castle of Pieskowa Skała near Ojców.
+According to the 1921 census, the town had a population of 10,083, 62,0% Polish, 22.4% Jewish and 15,5% Ukrainian.